Top 11 Ways to Fix Text Messages Not Sending on Android

 7. Force Stop Messages

-Like every other Android application, it’s normal for Messages to occasionally malfunction or stop responding to certain commands.
-When this happens with Messages (or other apps on your device), force-stopping the app is a quick and easy fix that’ll restore its functionality to normal.
+Like every other Android application, it’s normal for Messages to malfunction or stop responding to certain commands occasionally.
+When this happens, force-stopping the app is a quick and easy fix to restore its functionality to normal.

 Follow the steps below to force-stop Messages on your Android device.